 You can make as many dashboards as you want.
 Go nuts.

 In the top right of the screen, click the + icon to open the Create menu, and select New Dashboard.
-Give your new dashboard a name and a description, choose which collection the dashboard should go in, then click Create, and Metabase will take you to your shiny new dashboard.
+Give your new dashboard a name and a description, choose which collections the dashboard should go in, then click Create, and Metabase will take you to your shiny new dashboard.